Notes on the Geography of The West Bank: Artas

 The village has grown enormously since the 19th century, when the Europeans built a few simple houses and an order of Uruguayan nuns built the convent that appears in the distance.
 One of the big recent changes has been the introduction of greenhouses for tomatoes.
 Another, unfortunately, has been the decline of the spring.

-The small house in the center, approached through the arch way, was occupied for many years by Hilma Granqvist, a Swedish anthropologist who wrote of the village and made it perhaps the ethnologically best known village of highland Palestine.
+The small house in the center, approached through the arch, was occupied for many years by Hilma Granqvist, a Swedish anthropologist who wrote of the village and made it perhaps the ethnologically most studied village of highland Palestine.
 The house was empty in the 1990s but was the object of restoration efforts by the Palestinian authorities, who had plans to establish a cultural center here.
 The house stands just above the village spring, which, in turn, almost adjoins the mosque.

 During the optimistic 1990s, pneumatic hammers were banging away on foundations for new houses in every West Bank city and village.
 Behind the machine, the tower of the nunnery can be seen down in the valley.
 In the right distance, Ephrata approaches on land that every resident of Artas thinks belongs to them.
 Solomon's Pools (shown in the folder of that name) lie upstream on the valley coming in on the right.